beepscore/FindMissingNumber/README.md

 All but one of the numbers are put into an array in any order.

 Example
-Range is 500 to 600 inclusive.
+Expected range is 500 to 600 inclusive.
-There are 101 numbers in the range.
+Expected range contains 101 numbers.
-Array has 100 items.
+Actual array has 100 items.
 [570, 539, 500, 517, ...]

 ## Plan (approximate)

+### Assumptions
+In a more general case, if the actual array contains consecutive numbers, you could say the "missing" number is at the minimum end or at the maximum end.
+To avoid ambiguity, use argument "expectedMinimum".

 ### Method 1: Calculate expected sum, actual sum, number is expected - actual
 Be careful to avoid number overflow.